Marc MacKenzie

 Helical Tomotherapy

 Helical tomotherapy (HT) is a novel modality for delivering inverse planned Intensity Modulated Radiation Therapy (IMRT) which enables a highly integrated approach to image guided adaptive radiotherapy.
-It is 'image guided' because it is a high energy linear accelerator mounted on a CT gantry, which may be run in a low intensity mode for imaging and patient set up, and a high intensity mode for treatment.
+It is 'image guided' because it is a high energy linear accelerator mounted on a CT gantry, which may be run in a mode for imaging and patient set up, and a mode for treatment.
 HT is also capable of delivering enhanced conformal dose distributions, in part because it delivers a modulated fan beam of radiation continuously while rotating about the patient, instead of from 7-15 fixed gantry angles as in more conventional IMRT.
 Verification of the accuracy of these highly complex plans must, however, be developed to ensure confidence in treatment delivery within the clinic.
 We are working to improve the accuracy of our detectors, as well as employing Monte Carlo methods to simulate these treatments.
-Also, adaptive planning is currently being evaluated, using the daily CT to recompute to dose delivered on a daily basis.
+Also, adaptive planning is currently being evaluated, using the daily CT to to delivered on a daily basis.